Maladministration & Malpractice Policy

 Definition of Malpractice

-Malpractice could involve centre staff, learners, external verifiers and awarding organisation staff or contractors.
+Malpractice could involve centre staff, learners, external verifiers, and awarding organisation staff or contractors.

 For this policy, the terms maladministration and malpractice also cover misconduct and forms of unnecessary discrimination or bias towards learner(s).

 Warwickshire First Aid Training has policies and procedures in place to minimise the possibility of malpractice or maladministration occurring within the centre.
-In particular, qualifications have to be delivered according to a specified process, all staff and contractors’ work is subject to quality assurance, and both paper-based and IT administration are carried out according to specified procedures.

 The categories listed below are examples of centre and learner malpractice.
-Please note that these examples are not exhaustive and are only intended as guidance on our definition of malpractice:

 • Contravention of our centre and any qualification approval conditions

-• Denial of access to resources (premises, records, information, learners and staff) when requested by any authorised awarding body representative and/or the regulators.
+• Denial of access to resources (premises, records, information, learners, and staff) when requested by any authorised awarding body representative and/or the regulators.

-• Failure to carry out delivery, internal assessment, internal moderation or internal verification in accordance with awarding body requirements
+• Failure to carry out delivery, internal assessment, internal moderation or internal verification in accordance with the awarding body requirements

 • Deliberate failure to adhere to our learner registration and certification procedures